 High perfect patency in arterial conduits

 In the single case of a diseased RA, it was noted that there was significant disease present at the time of surgical implantation 11 years prior to angiography, Figure 4.
-That this conduit did not occlude in the interim is surprising, and the expectation of what may have occurred with SVG.
+This conduit did not occlude in the interim which was surprising, and the expectation of what may have occurred with SVG.
 What is not clear is if there was any progression in the severity of the RA disease postoperatively, or alternatively, if the degree of disease remained stable.

 High patency of arterial conduits

-RA and SVG were both grafted predominantly to the non-LAD territories and RA perfect patency was higher than SVG, P<0.001, Table 4.
+RA and SVG were both grafted predominantly to the non-LAD territories and RA perfect patency was higher than SVG, P<0.001, see supplemental Table S1.
 Patency was not significant despite an 11% absolute difference, and it is considered likely that a Type II statistical error due to the small sample size was present.
-Combining both arterial conduits still maintained superiority over SVG, Table 7.
+Combining both arterial conduits still maintained superiority over SVG, Table 5.

 The patency of SVG of 82.5%, was higher than expected from the literature (47-64%) [3-7], for this time period post operatively.
 The higher patency may have reflected survivor bias, which may have been unrelated to conduit selection.
 Alternatively, a higher proportional of grafts being arterial conduits being used 139/196 (71%), and with a lower failure rate may have led to improved survival.
 However, the majority of SVG showed evidence of atherosclerosis with only 17.5% being considered normal.
 The observed difference between arterial and venous conduits were not due to poor results in the venous group.